sourcegraph/sourcegraph-public-snapshot/doc/admin/security_event_logs.md

 > Here is a guide on how to add logging to Sourcegraph backend

 ## What are Security Event Logs
+- The purpose of Security Event Logs is to allow security specialists to be able to trace the steps of a user or an admin across the application.
+- When a user takes an action on a sensitive part of the application, this is logged to make sure it can be retraced to a user and time.
+-

 ## How to log a security event